-The tool bar at the top of the Console includes the following elements
+The tool bar at the top of the Console includes the following elements:

-Tool Bar Element Description Welcome message Indicates user name with which you have logged into the console.
-Connected to: The IP address and port you used to connect to the console.
-Home A link to the top page of the console.
-Log Out Click to log out of the console.
-Preferences A link to a page where you can change some console behavior.
+Tool Bar Element Description Welcome message Indicates user name with which you have logged into the Console.
+Connected to: The IP address and port you used to connect to the Console.
+Home A link to the top page of the Console.
+Log Out Click to log out of the Console.
+Preferences A link to a page where you can change some Console behavior.
+Record Starts recording your configuration actions as a series of WebLogic Scripting Tool (WLST) commands.
+Writes the commands to a separate file that you can replay in WLST.
+See "Record WLST Scripts" in Administration Console Online Help.
 Help A link to the Administration Console Online Help.
-Ask BEA A link to BEA's eSupport Web site.
+Search A text field in which you can enter a string to find any WebLogic Server Configuration MBeans that contain the string you specified in their name.